GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
+> ### Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.
 >
-> ~ *Harlan Mills*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts